If you’re going to become a beekeeper, you’ll want to learn about the parts of a beehive.

 Whichever size super is used for the hive bodies (there usually are at least 2 hive bodies per hive), each super contains 10 frames with wax foundation upon which the bees build their comb.

-Outer Cover: The outer cover is the roof of the hive.
+The outer cover is the roof of the hive.
 You can buy a telescoping cover, which fits down over the top of the uppermost super, or you can buy a top cover that just sets flat upon the top super.
-Either is fine.

 The bees don’t like that very much.
 You won’t either.